Syllable: Transcription

 A Greek sigma, σ, is used as a wild card for 'syllable', and a dollar/peso sign, $, marks a syllable boundary where the usual fullstop might be misunderstood.
 For example, σσ is a pair of syllables, and V$ is a syllable-final vowel.

 Components

-Typical model
+Onset–nucleus–rime segmentation

-In the typical theory of syllable structure, the general structure of a syllable (σ) consists of three segments.
-These segments are grouped into two components:
+In this framework, the general structure of a syllable (σ) consists of three segments grouped into two components: